-A plan will be drawn up by SENDCo & class teacher in consultation with parents and child.
+A plan will be drawn up by the class teacher (and SENDCo when necessary) in consultation with the parents and child.
 It will include:

-- The outcomes agreed for the next half term - The support and interventions to be put in place - The expected impact on progress, development or behaviour - A clear date for review

-- The plan will be recorded on the pupil's Individual Provision Map. - A copy will be given to the parents.
+- The outcomes agreed for the next term - The support and interventions to be put in place - The expected impact on progress, development or behaviour - A clear date for review - The plan will be recorded on the pupil's Individual Provision Map. - A copy will be given to the parents.